TobyCeballos/odin_docs/docs/inventory/introduction.md

 ![Enable Inventory](./images//enable-inventory.png)

-Once that is done you will have to restart Frappe Books to see the Inventory item in the sidebar.
+Once that is done you will have to restart OdinPOS to see the Inventory item in the sidebar.

 ::: warning